 Before Editta Braun founded the editta braun company in 1989, she danced and choreographed in the collective "Vorgänge", which she formed in 1982 together with Beda Percht and other Salzburg sports students.

-The piece was premiered during a study visit of the collective in the village Fanghoumé in the south of Senegal. , the Grande Dame of African dance, had invited the young dancers there.
-In Fanghoumé they danced the premiere in the Sacred Grove of the Voodoo Priestess Aloopho.
-Some of the performers of that time are now well-known names in contemporary dance and work as directors and performers beyond Salzburg: Beda Percht, Marion Hackl, Wolf Junger and Ekkehard Hager.
+The premiere of the piece took place during a training programme for the collective in Fanghoumé in southern Senegal.
+Germaine Acogny, the grande dame of African dance, had invited the young dancers during the workshop to dance the piece at a ceremony for her grandmother, the animist priestess Aloopho, in the Sacred Grove, a hilly forest landscape.
+Some of the performers in the cast at the time are now well-known names in the field of contemporary dance and work as directors and performers beyond Salzburg: Beda Percht, Marion Hackl, Wolf Junger and Ekkehard Hager.

-In the same year a dance video for the OFR stunts was shot for the stage play "Lufus", which documents this "germ cell" of the later LUVOS productions (see below ): eight men and women, scantily dressed against the light, the stage covered with earth (the name of the healing earth Luvos gave the production its name), isolated limbs in an unusual perspective, bare legs, back, buttocks, motionless, then slowly swaying, trembling, twitching ... up to the creaturely jumping, wafting, rolling and stamping of primeval-looking creatures with strange masks.
-In addition, the music of the formation Art Zoyd, whose co-composer Thierry Zaboitzeff would later become the congenial musician for the company.
+In the same year, a dance video for the stage play "Lufus" was shot for ORF-Kunststücke, documenting this "nucleus" of the later LUVOS productions: Eight men and women, almost naked in the backlight, the stage covered with earth, their skin covered with Luvos healing earth (the name of the healing earth gave the production its name), isolated limbs in an unusual perspective, naked legs, backs, buttocks, motionless, then slowly swaying, trembling, twitching ... right up to the creaturely leaping, wobbling, rolling and stamping of primeval-looking beings with strange masks.
+All accompanied by the music of the formation Art Zoyd, whose co-composer Thierry Zaboitzeff would later become a congenial musician for the company.